ubc-library-rc/intro-AGOL/content/analyze-data.md

 You'll notice that the range for the fourth class is huge, from under 10% to 100%.

-*12*{: .circle .circle-blue} Select the [Quantile](http://wiki.gis.com/wiki/index.php/Quantile) classification method, which creates classes with the same number of features.
+*13*{: .circle .circle-blue} Select the [Quantile](http://wiki.gis.com/wiki/index.php/Quantile) classification method, which creates classes with the same number of features.

 In this case, the fourth class represents a range from under 5% to 100%.
 In our case, it makes more sense to leave the data unclassified.

-*13*{: .circle .circle-blue}
+What's clear is that the case fatality ratio is much higher in certain health regions in eastern Canada than throughout the rest of Canada.

+It's important to keep in mind that the majority of Canada's population lives clustered along the southern belt of Canada, closer to the U.S. border.
+So a map like this does not do a good job of representing smaller populations in more northern regions of the country.
+These health regions summaries are better at representing what's happening in more populated areas.

+*14*{: .circle .circle-blue} Uncheck the **Classify** button and click **OK** and then **Done**.

+In the next section, we'll explore the relationship between two variables in the dataset, deaths and age.